it-at-m/digiwf-core/digiwf-libs/digiwf-message/README.md

 }
 ```

 ## Spring Cloud Stream Components

-The DigiWF Message library provides Spring Cloud Stream components that can be used to send and receive messages to Kafka.
+The DigiWF Message library provides Spring Cloud Stream components that can be used to send and receive messages to
+Kafka.
 For this purpose, event emitters (`Sinks`) and a function router (`RoutingCallback`) are provided.

 ### Event Emitter

 An event emitter `sendMessage` is provided, which is used to send messages to the corresponding destinations.
-Internally, the MessageApi uses the `spring.cloud.stream.sendto.destination` header, which automatically sends outgoing messages to the topic specified as the destination.
+Internally, the MessageApi uses the `spring.cloud.stream.sendto.destination` header, which automatically sends outgoing
+messages to the topic specified as the destination.

 However, in order for Spring Cloud Stream to send messages, an outgoing channel must be configured.
-For this purpose, it is recommended to set the `spring.cloud.stream.bindings.sendMessage-out-0.destination` property and define the function `sendMessage` under `spring.cloud.function.definition`.
+For this purpose, it is recommended to set the `spring.cloud.stream.bindings.sendMessage-out-0.destination` property and
+define the function `sendMessage` under `spring.cloud.function.definition`.

 ### Function Router

 In addition to sending messages via the event emitter, messages can also be received via the function router.
-For this purpose, we provide a `RoutingCallback` that routes incoming messages to the application's consumers based on the `type` header.
+For this purpose, we provide a `RoutingCallback` that routes incoming messages to the application's consumers based on
+the `type` header.
-The mapping between the `type` header, which is read from the incoming messages, and the consumer functions is configured in the `application.yml` via the `de.muenchen.oss.digiwf.message.typeMappings` property.
+The mapping between the `type` header, which is read from the incoming messages, and the consumer functions is
+configured in the `application.yml` via the `de.muenchen.oss.digiwf.message.typeMappings` property.

-## Konfiguration
+## Configuration

 ```yaml
 spring: